MP 20x5x5 / N38 - neodymium magnet

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,

-- Health risk associated with microscopic parts of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
-It's also worth noting that tiny parts of these devices can complicate diagnosis when they are in the body.
+- Possible danger associated with microscopic parts of magnets pose a threat, if swallowed, which is crucial in the context of child safety.
+Additionally, small elements of these devices can complicate diagnosis when they are in the body.

 Be Cautious with Neodymium Magnets